A Guide to the Essentials of Writing Job Descriptions for Startups

 For job posts on LinkedIn, faster is better.
 Shorter job posts (1-300 words) on LinkedIn had significantly higher-than-average application rates per view (the number of applications the job post got divided by the number of views).
 These short posts got candidates to apply 8.4% more than average, while medium job posts (301-600 words) performed 3.4% below average and long job posts (601+ words) did only 1% better than average.

 A driver for that is that more than 50% of job views on LinkedIn are on mobile devices.
-But that is certainly the trend, so try to keep it on the shorter side.
+But that is certainly the trend in the employment market, so try to keep it on the shorter side.

 Write a Good Job Description Today